-Can You Visit Lake Moraine in November?
+Can You Visit Moraine Lake in November?

-Moraine Lake road closes in mid-October, so if you want to visit Moraine Lake in November you’ll either have to bike yourself in if there is no snow on the road, or snowshoe or ski in.
+Moraine Lake Road closes in mid-October, so if you want to visit Moraine Lake in November, you’ll either have to bike yourself up the 14 km road if there is no snow on the road (or use a fat bike) or walk, snowshoe, or ski in.